msys2/msys2.github.io/Creating-Packages.md

 If the software doesn't work straight away or doesn't even build, you'll probably need to pass some arguments to the build scripts or modify (patch) its build system, its source code, its definitions files etc. Such patches will be stored as files alongside the PKGBUILD.

 This part is very specific to each software and may require searching the Internet, talking to the software's developers or support team, talking to us etc. The [Porting wikipage](Porting) may help with some common issues.
-While it is probably okay to make quick (monkey-)patches that fix the software our use case (and possibly break it for every other), is it better to make proper surgical-precision patches and attempt to have them accepted by the software developer ("upstream").
+While it is probably okay to make quick (monkey-)patches that fix the software for our use case (and possibly break it for every other), is it better to make proper surgical-precision patches and attempt to have them accepted by the software developer ("upstream").

 ### Recipe

 Create a `PKGBUILD` describing all the steps necessary to build and package the software, including any patches or additional files.
-Make sure the follow the style and ideas of other packages if applicable.
-A good strategy is to find some existing working packages that use the same build system as your software does and use them as a template for your package.
+Make sure the follow the style and ideas of other recipes if applicable.
+A good strategy is to find some existing working recipes that use the same build system as your software does and use them as a template for your recipe.
+You can also take inspiration from an official Arch Linux (or unofficial AUR) recipe for your software.

 ### Build package